-- You can save multiple SIM cards (Profiles) on the phone (although you can only use one at one time).
-You may not need to swap SIM cards when travelling.
+- You can save multiple SIM cards (Profiles) on the phone (although you can only use one at a time).
+You may not need to swap SIM cards when traveling.

-- For the dual SIM version of Galaxy S20, you can save the slot 2 of the SIM card tray for micro SD card.
-You can now use two SIM cards and micro SD card simultaneously.
-Without eSIM, you cannot use a micro SD card when using two SIM card because the hybrid SIM card tray (see Galaxy S20 layout) only has two slots.
+- For the dual SIM version of Galaxy S20, you can save slot 2 of the SIM card tray for a micro SD card.
+You can now use two SIM cards and one micro SD card simultaneously.
+Without eSIM, you cannot use a micro SD card when using two SIM cards because the hybrid SIM card tray (see Galaxy S20 layout) only has two slots.

 - It usually saves a lot of time when you need a new plan.

-Please note, most carriers still charge you SIM card fees and activation fees for eSIM, although there is no physical card involved.
+Please note that most carriers still charge you SIM card fees and activation fees for eSIM, although there is no physical card involved.

 The requirements of using eSIM on Galaxy S20

 To use eSIM on Galaxy S20, you need to meet the following requirements